Braille (rapper): Beautiful Eulogy

+Honors

 In 2004, Braille collaborated with his group Lightheaded (consisting of himself, Ohmega Watts, and Othello), Manchild of Mars Ill, Sharlock Poems of LA Symphony, Tony Stone, Celph Titled, Kno of Cunninlynguists, the Masterminds, 9th Wonder and Rob Swift to produce the album and accompanying video for "Shades of Grey".
 That year the national publication URB Magazine recognized him as an up-and-coming "Artist to Watch".
 He was also named "Lyricist of the Year" with Shades of Grey and awarded "Album of the Year" honors by Sphereofhiphop.
 The following year Braille was selected to open for the Godfather of Soul James Brown's World Tour in 2005 -2006.

 The publication R&B Showcase Magazine recognized Braille as "Hip-Hop's New Force" and honored him with a feature and cover story in the fall of 2006.
 He joined hip hop group De La Soul touring throughout the summer of 2007.
 The same year Braille added speaking engagements to his tour dates and spoke at a South Jersey benefit for Hold on to Education Foundation Inc. A youth motivational speaker, Braille was chosen by the organization as an honorary board member.

 The spiritual collection called Box of Rhymes was Braille's third full-length album, released exclusively in Japan on the Universal/Handcuts record label.

-New projects

-The appropriately titled fourth album The IV Edition was released in 2008 and featured a special guest appearance from Grammy Award-winning recording artist Speech from Arrested Development.
-The titled track is included on the video game NBA Live 09.
-In addition to his U.S. performances, Braille continues to tour internationally including in Europe and Japan.
-His most recent projects include Cloud Nineteen, an album release and interactive DVD.
-He is also planning a special concert tour and youth presentation aimed at students of the arts, emphasizing the importance of education to all children.